Outsourcing: Early 21st century

 In the early 21st century, businesses increasingly outsourced to suppliers outside their own country, sometimes referred to as offshoring or offshore outsourcing.
 Other options subsequently emerged including: nearshoring, crowdsourcing, multisourcing, strategic alliances/strategic partnerships, strategic outsourcing.

-Between 2018 and 2023, firms predominantly pursued a “China-plus-many” diversification of manufacturing footprints rather than full exit from China: out of 244 relocation decisions, only 38 (=15.6%) resulted in reshoring to the home country, while the main destinations were Vietnam (75 moves), Taiwan (24), the United States (21), Mexico (20), Thailand (20) and India (18).
-Multi-country portfolios became more common over the period—only 34% of moves involved a single destination—reflecting the difficulty of replicating China’s integrated manufacturing ecosystem and the rise of nearshoring and friendshoring configurations.

 Forbes considered the 2016 U.S. presidential election "the most disruptive change agent for the outsourcing industry", especially the renewed "invest in America" goal highlighted in campaigning, but the magazine tepidly reversed direction in 2019 as to the outcome for employment.
 In the case of armament acquisition, section 323 of the National Defense Authorization Act for 2014 requires military personnel "to solicit information from all U.S.-owned arsenals regarding the capability of that arsenal to fulfill the manufacturing requirement" when undertaking a make-or-buy analysis.

 Furthermore, there are growing legal requirements for data protection, where obligations and implementation details must be understood by both sides.
 This includes dealing with customer rights.

 UK government policy notes that certain services must remain in-house, citing the development of policy, stewardship of tax spend and retention of certain critical knowledge as examples.
 Guidance states that specific criteria must govern the identification of such services, and that "everything else" could potentially be outsourced.